 Animal and human research demonstrates that brain receptor function changes in response to chronic treatment with benzodiazepine receptor agonists, and this takes time to return to pre-medication levels after cessation of medication.
 There is evidence from animal studies that chronic administration of benzodiazepines produces adaptive changes in the receptor which attenuate the effects of the endogenous neurotransmitter GABA, and so produce symptoms on withdrawal (Bateson, 2002) 2003).
-It may be possible to develop drugs with a lower propensity to such effects either through targeting specific subtypes of the benzodiazepine receptor; by changing the chemical structure to produce a different interaction at the pharmacophore; or by making partial agonists (Doble et al, 2004).
+It may be possible to develop drugs with a lower propensity to such effects: through targeting specific subtypes of the benzodiazepine receptorby changing the chemical structure to produce a different interaction at the pharmacophore; or by making partial agonists (Doble et al, 2004).

-Considerations of dependence on GABA PAMs are very much contingent on what happens when treatment is stopped.
-A psychological dependence is seen in many patients and some are unwilling to stop treatment.
+Considerations of dependence on GABA PAMs are contingent on what happens when treatment is stopped.
+A psychological dependence is seen in many patients and some are reluctant to stop treatment.
 If they do stop, there can be relapse, where the patient’s original symptoms return; or rebound of symptoms, where for one or two nights there is a worsening of sleep disturbance, with longer sleep onset latency and increased waking during sleep; this is commonly reported by patients and has been documented in some research studies (Soldatos et al, 1999;Hajak et al, 2009).
 More rarely, there is a longer withdrawal syndrome.
 All of these can be ameliorated by resuming medication.
-The withdrawal syndrome from such agents, whether used for anxiety or for insomnia, is characterized by the emergence of symptoms not previously experienced, such as agitation, headache, dizziness, dysphoria, irritability, fatigue, depersonalization, hypersensitivity to noise and visual stimuli.
+The withdrawal syndrome is characterized by the emergence of symptoms not previously reported, such as agitation, headache, dizziness, dysphoria, irritability, fatigue, depersonalization, hypersensitivity to noise and visual stimuli.
 Physical symptoms which have been described include nausea, vomiting, muscle cramps, sweating, weakness, muscle pain or twitching and ataxia.
-This syndrome typically resolves within a few weeks, but in some patients it persists, and this may be related to personality traits and cognitive factors (Murphy & Tyrer, 1991).
+This syndrome usually resolves within a few weeks, but persists in some patients, and this persistence may be related to personality traits and cognitive factors (Murphy & Tyrer, 1991).

 Pharmacological treatment of insomnia

 All licensed drugs licensed for insomnia are efficacious (I).
-As is explained above, some may improve sleep earlier in the night, as they enter the brain more quickly, and thus reduce sleep onset latency.
+As explained above, some may improve sleep earlier in the night, as they enter the brain more quickly, and thus reduce sleep onset latency.
 Duration of action depends to a great extent on half-life and for instance in a patient with predominantly sleep-onset insomnia, a shorter acting drug such as zolpidem or melatonin might be appropriate, and for those with awakenings throughout the night a slightly longer acting drug such as zopiclone may be preferable.

 Most of the drugs approved for insomnia enhance GABA function in the brain.
 As well as promoting sleep these drugs are anxiolytic, anticonvulsant and myorelaxant, and can cause ataxia and memory problems when taken other than just before a period in bed.
-If their effect in the brain persists after waking up in the morning they are described as having ‘hangover’ effects, therefore differences in the pharmacokinetics of individual benzodiazepines (or Z drugs) are of particular importance.
+Differences in the pharmacokinetics of individual benzodiazepines (or ‘Z drugs’) are particularly important.
 Melatonin does not give rise to motor or memory effects.
-Recent clinical trials have begun to measure daytime outcomes after drugs for insomnia, and beneficial effects have been reported for melatonin in over-55s, zolpidem, zopiclone, eszopiclone and lormetazepam.
+Recent clinical trials have measured daytime outcomes after drugs for insomnia, and beneficial effects have been reported for melatonin in over-55s, and for zolpidem, zopiclone, eszopiclone and lormetazepam.
 These measures have not been used in studies of other drugs, so their effects on daytime function are not documented.